 The most visible outcome of a data lake is the types of use cases it enables.
 Whether the use case is Data Exploration, Interactive Analytics, or Machine Learning, access to data is vital.
 Access to data can be through SQL or programmatic languages such as Python, R, Scala, etc. While SQL is the norm for interactive analysis, programmatic languages are used for more advanced applications like machine learning and deep learning.

 A data lake supports data access through the standards-based implementation of SQL with no proprietary extensions.
 It enables external tools to access that data through standards such as ODBC and JDBC.
-Also, a data lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, MLib, MXNet, Tensorflow, Keras, and SciKit Learn.
+Also, a data lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, and MLib, MXNet, Tensorflow, Keras, and SciKit Learn.

 The rapid growth in demand for insights and information has resulted in an exponential increase in data collected and stored virtually by every business.
 The strategic imperative to harness the data collected to improve customer experience requires enterprises to adopt a data architecture that serves multiple use cases of today while preserving the choice of data processing engine, cloud infrastructure, and vendor portability to serve those cases of tomorrow.